Disclaimer: Don't own DP.

 Then Maddie leaned over and pressed her lips against his, giving him her breath.

-Outside of the hospital, the bodies of ghosts lied in tangled messes of their original forms.
+Outside of the hospital, the bodies of ghosts lay in tangled messes of their original forms.

 The blast had thrown Ember back, breaking her guitar into pieces and searing Phantom's power across her skin.
 She cried out, somersaulting to the hard concrete with a crack.